 The AIVAS Lab does research at the intersection of artificial intelligence and cognitive science, in the area of computational cognitive systems.
 Most of our research involves studying how visual mental imagery contributes to learning and intelligent behavior, both in humans and in AI systems.
+Many of our research directions were heavily inspired by the writings of Dr. Temple Grandin and other individuals on the autism spectrum.

 Most of the research that we do follows two main pathways.
 First, we build and study AI systems as a way to understand how people think, for “neurotypical” individuals as well as for individuals with atypical cognitive conditions such as autism.
 Second, we use findings from cognitive science to advance the state of the art in AI, especially to develop new AI techniques for solving complex problems using visual imagery.